 That afternoon in our room, when Irina started talking about this man she fell in love with on the Camino, a 40-something lady acting like a teenager, I just smiled, while my mind remained totally blank!
 I just could not be present to her experience, no matter how hard I tried!

-On our trip through town, we did find an amazing, friendly hamburger joint where they made the biggest hamburgers I have ever seen in my life for less than 5 Euro!
+On our trip through town, we did find an amazing, friendly hamburger joint where they made the biggest hamburgers I have ever seen in my life!
 It was by the city hall in the park, called the Los Leones Hamburger Place.
 Check my Google map above if you are interested.

 I was so happy with my good 'ole hamburguesa and apparently Rich was too, because he ordered a second one after he ate the first!
 The bartender just laughed at him as he said he was very, very hungry!
 We had essentially not eaten a real meal on our 30k day, but only a few snacks.
 We also quaffed down a few beers to make ourselves feel better.
 At least I did!
 And yes, it did make me feel better.